Ingwie/OpenAVRc_Hw/Bluetooth_Replacement/README.md

 # ESP32-C3 HC05 Emulator for OpenAVRc

 This project implements a full HC-05 Bluetooth module emulator using an ESP32-C3.
 It is designed to be used with OpenAVRc radios (Mega2560 based) without modifying the OpenAVRc firmware.

+## Mini ESP32 C3 Oled
 ![Image](Hardware/EPS32_C3-Mini-Oled.png)

 The ESP32 communicates with the radio using the original HC-05 AT command set